ClusterHQ/powerstrip-flocker/README.md

 Finally you can run stateful containers in docker and stop worrying about where the data is.

+Note that powerstrip-flocker exposes a *global volume namespace*.

 ### Works with orchestration

-Because powerstrip speaks the Docker API, you can use powerstrip-flocker with your docker tools of choice, be it the plain ole' `docker` CLI, `swarm`, `mesosphere`, `kubernetes`, or anything else that speaks the [Docker remote API](https://docs.docker.com/reference/api/docker_remote_api/).
+Because powerstrip speaks the Docker API, you can use powerstrip-flocker with your docker tools of choice, be it the plain ole' `docker` CLI, `swarm`, `mesosphere`, `kubernetes`, `fleet` or anything else that speaks the [Docker remote API](https://docs.docker.com/reference/api/docker_remote_api/).

 ### Works with other prototypical extensions, e.g. networking